humaine-anac/agent-jok/README.md

 - A simple agent against which others may be tested
 - A simple code example upon which more sophisticated negotiation agents can be based
+- An example of how to use Watson Assistant to help interpret English into a structured bid representation

 How to install the HUMAINE negotiation agent
 ----